What Is a Payment Facilitator?

 PayFac Benefits For Merchants

-In addition to streamlining the enrollment and onboarding process, payment facilitator typically offer a number of additional payment processing benefits to sub-merchants, such as the following.
+In addition to streamlining the enrollment and onboarding process, PayFacs typically offer a number of additional payment processing benefits to merchants.

-Most payment facilitators come equipped with products to support various back-office activities such as invoicing and billing, inventory management, and purchasing software.
+Most PayFacs come equipped with products to support various back-office activities such as invoicing and billing, inventory management, and purchasing software.

 PayFac Benefits for ISVs, VARs, and Developers